 The punk band Anti-Heroes sued New Line Cinema over a character's tattoo featuring the band.
 The band did not want to be associated with Nazis, even fictional ones, in any way.
 The band went on to record a song called "NLC" that debases the film studio.

 In the midst of the dispute about the time he was taking to edit the film, Director Tony Kaye attended a meeting with Michael De Luca (then New Line's senior product president).
-Kaye arranged for a Rabbi, a Catholic priest and a Buddhist monk to be present at the meeting to support his argument and "make the meeting a more spiritual one".
+Kaye arranged for a Jewish Rabbi, a Catholic priest and a Buddhist monk to be present at the meeting to support his argument and "make the meeting a more spiritual one".

 The trivia items below may give away important plot points.